10 Tips for Managing Sensitive Teeth

 To create a hydrogen peroxide solution, mix two parts warm water with one part 3% concentration hydrogen peroxide.
-Avoid anything stronger, or it could cause damage.
+Using this percentage is vital, as anything stronger could cause damage.
 Gargle the solution for 30 seconds, then expel.
 Rinse your mouth with fresh water to remove any excess hydrogen peroxide.

 When using a hydrogen peroxide rinse, be careful not to swallow any of it and avoid contact with the eyes.
 Stop if irritation occurs.

 Excessively grinding your teeth, a condition known as bruxism, can cause extensive damage to your mouth and jaw.
 It wears down the enamel on your teeth, leaving them vulnerable to sensitivity and pain.
 Extensive bruxism can even worsen jaw conditions, loosen your teeth and alter the shape of your face.